gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 4. Teleport Cloud must provide the necessary tools for a user to build their own automation to keep Teleport client software up to date.
 This should include a stable API that users can rely on to request the latest version of Teleport that is compatible with their Teleport control plane.

 ### Deprecate the stable/cloud teleport-ent package
-Currently, the teleport-ent-updater package requires the teleport-ent package as a dependency.
-This means that the user must install the latest version of the teleport-ent package which may or may not be compatible with their Teleport control plane, or they must first specify a compatible version of teleport-ent to install.
-This puts unnecessary burden on the user, and complicates the installation process.
+Currently, Teleport does not have full control of Teleport agent versions.
+A user is able to install the teleport-ent package at any version, including versions that may be incompatible with their Teleport control plane.
+A user is also able to manually update a Teleport agent to an incompatible version of Teleport.

-Step 1: To remove this burden from the user and simplify the installation process, the Teleport updater will support an install command.
-The install command accepts the necessary configuration and then installs the latest compatible version of the teleport-ent package for the user.
+Step 1: The Teleport updater must control the version of Teleport agents at installation.
+To accomplish this, all agent installations will be done through the Teleport updater.
+The Teleport updater will now support an install command.
+The install command accepts the necessary configuration and then installs the latest compatible version of Teleport.

 An example of what this new installation process might look like:
 ```sh